mahmoudhaney/TrafficSignRecognition/README.md

 <br/>

-## Second Step: Work on Building and Trainign the Model
+## Second Step: Work on Building and Trainign the Models
 Go To File => TrafficSignModel

 <br/>

-## Third Step: Build Simple GUI
+## Third Step: Build Simple GUI using NN Model
 Go To File => TrafficSignApp

 <br/>